edwinm/bitstorm.org/weblogdata/weblog/2020-4/Practical_CSS_variables.md

 In JavaScript it is possible to assign a value to a CSS custom property, after which you can decide exactly what to do with it in CSS.

-Changing the property `-â€‹-warning-color` is done in JavaScript as follows:
+Changing the property `--warning-color` is done in JavaScript as follows:

 ```javascript